 Skip advert

 Volkswagen Golf Mk5: 2003-2009

 Keen drivers often speak about the Mk5 Golf GTI as being one of the best hot hatches Volkswagen produced.
-More mainstream models were also highly praised for their solid build quality, while strong engines and the extra practicality of the high-roofed Golf Plus and roomier estate models meant the Golf's appeal reached out to a variety of buyers.
+More mainstream models were also highly praised for their solid build quality, while strong engines and the extra practicality of the high-roofed Volkswagen Golf Plus and roomier estate models meant the Golf's appeal reached out to a variety of buyers.
 Read our full Mk5 Volkswagen Golf buyer’s guide here…

 Older VW Golf models

 VW launched the Mk1 Golf in 1974, followed by the slightly bigger Golf Mk2 nine years later.
-The Mk3 arrived in 1991, growing in size again, and was named European Car of the Year in 1992, while the Mk4 Golf went on to be the best selling car in Europe.
+The Mk3 arrived in 1991, growing in size again, and was named European Car of the Year in 1992, while the Mk4 Golf went on to be the best-selling car in Europe.
 Older Golf models are still popular with enthusiasts, which means there are still decent, well-cared for examples to be found, but remember to still take extra care when looking to buy.

+Skip advert